google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

-If a user requires mediation, or has multiple accounts, use the account chooser to let the user sign-in, skipping the ordinary sign-in form.
+If a user requires mediation, or has multiple accounts, use the account chooser to let the user sign-in, skipping the ordinary sign-in form, for example:

-The account chooser typically gets invoked when the user taps the "Sign-In" button.
-The user can select an account to sign-in, for example:

 <div>
   <figure>